Presently, reputable online dating services are covered only by a voluntary code created by the Online Dating Association.

 As dating sites allow users to interact and share content such as photographs, they are in scope for the Online Safety legislation.

 As dating sites are also “likely to be used by Children” they must comply with the further duties applicable.
 (Remember, children are defined as under 18-years-old.)
+It is not enough to simply exclude minors as a matter of policy through your terms and conditions – you will need to put in place measures to exclude them.
+(This phrasing mirrors the Age Appropriate Design Code above.)

 Please read our briefing on the Online Safety Bill for further explanation of these new duties.